ginobilinie/codeBook/README.md

 173. hasCycle.cpp: using unordered_map to record the node is visited or not.
 I also write a double-single skip method which doesn't need extra space in hasCycle_doubleSkip.cpp.

+174. detectCycle.cpp: to find the first cycle point.
+I use a unordered_map to do it.
+Now I write another one without extra space.

 # old
 for fun, forever